Rebalancing Contrastive Alignment with Bottlenecked Semantic Increments in Text-Video Retrieval: Analysis of Behavior During Training

 \section{Analysis of $\Delta$ Behavior During Training}

-To better understand the role and dynamics of the learned modality-gap vector $\Delta$ throughout training, we visualize four key aspects of $\Delta$’s behavior, presented in Figure A1 to A4.
+To better understand the role and dynamics of the learned semantic-gap vector $\Delta$ throughout training, we visualize four key aspects of $\Delta$’s behavior, presented in Figure~\ref{fig:angle_vt} to \ref{fig:pair_distance}.
 These analyses reveal the underlying geometric transformations and provide further insight into how $\Delta$ facilitates optimization under InfoNCE loss.
 We will continue conducting ablation studies on the Text-to-Video retrieval task using the MSR-VTT~\cite{xu2016msr} dataset.

-\subsection{Angle between $\Delta$ and $(v_j - t_i)$}
+\paragraph{Angle between $\Delta$ and $(v_j - t_i)$.}

 As shown in Figure~\ref{fig:angle_vt}, we track the angle between $\Delta$ and the initial cross-modal gap vector $v_j - t_i$ throughout training, for both positive and negative pairs.
 At initialization, this angle is close to $\frac{\pi}{2}$, indicating that $\Delta$ is nearly orthogonal to $v_j - t_i$, and thus carries no meaningful alignment with the cross-modal semantic gap.
 This implies that the early $\Delta$ vectors do not differentiate between positive and negative pairs, acting more like isotropic perturbations in space.
 As training proceeds, however, this angle gradually increases into the obtuse region for both positive and negative samples.
-This reflects a significant shift in behavior—rather than attempting to directly bridge the modality gap $v_j - t_i$, the model learns to push $t_i$ away from $v_j$, effectively offloading the gradient tension induced by the modality gap and false negative interference.
+This reflects a significant shift in behavior—rather than attempting to directly bridge the semantic gap $v_j - t_i$, the model learns to push $t_i$ away from $v_j$, effectively offloading the gradient tension induced by the modality gap and false negative interference.
 This offloading allows contrastive learning to take place in an expanded embedding space, where $\Delta$ modulates the representation geometry to ease the optimization burden.
 This trend is corroborated by Figure~\ref{fig:pair_distance}, where the Euclidean distances between the updated text embeddings $t_{\Delta_{ij}} = t_i + \Delta_{ij}$ and $v_j$ become significantly larger than the original distances $\| t_i - v_j \|$, for both positive and negative samples.
 That is, $\Delta$ introduces a global scaling effect in the representation space, and contrastive optimization is carried out under a larger geometric regime.

 Interestingly, the new positive pair distances $\| t_{\Delta_{ii}} - v_i \|$ are also larger than their original counterparts $\| t_i - v_i \|$.
 Though this seems counterintuitive—since the gradient of InfoNCE with respect to $\Delta$ pushes toward $v_i$ — it actually reflects the relative nature of the InfoNCE loss.
 The network does not aim to minimize absolute distances, but rather to increase the similarity margin between matched and mismatched pairs.
 Thus, pushing all embeddings outward in norm (as further validated in Figure~\ref{fig:norm}) gives the model more room to maneuver in angular space, while the cosine similarity objective remains stable under such rescaling.
 This aligns with our design intent: to leverage $\Delta$ as a structural carrier for modality-aware tension redistribution, providing optimization flexibility on a normalized manifold.